garrettthomaskth/osde2e/docs/Addons.md

         secretName: prow-operator-credentials
 ```

-To adapt this to your job, you would redefine the `ADDON_IDS` and `ADDON_TEST_HARNESSES`, as well as potentially adding some of the other variables discussed above.
+To adapt this to your job, you would redefine the `ADDON_IDS` and `ADDON_TEST_HARNESSES`, as well as potentially adding
+some of the other variables discussed above.

 You will *also* need to provide your own secrets by swapping the `prow-operator-credentials` above with your job's secrets.
-Note that we load osde2e's credentials, followed by the ones you supply.
-This allows your credentials to override any duplicate credentials supplied in our config.
+Note that we load osde2e's credentials first, followed by the ones you supply.
+This allows your credentials to override any
+credentials supplied in our config.

-> *NOTE*: If you want your job to run in a different environment, such as `int` or `prod`, you need to both change its name to include the proper environment *and* redefine the `CONFIGS` environment variable by replacing `stage` with the name of the appropriate environment.
+> *NOTE*: If you want your job to run in a different environment, such as `int` or `prod`, you need to both change its
+> name to include the proper environment *and* redefine the `CONFIGS` environment variable by replacing `stage` with the name of the appropriate environment.

 You can change the cron scheduling of the job as well.

 ### ROSA Testing

-If you would like to test against ROSA instead of plain OSD, you will need to change your configs from using `aws` to `rosa`, and you will need to supply differently-named secrets.
+If you would like to test against ROSA instead of plain OSD, you will need to change your configs from using `aws` to `rosa`.
+You will also need to supply differently-named secret values:

 ```
 rosa-aws-account